A couple having a conversation over breakfast, potentially discussing financial matters or plans.

 The secondary mortgage market comes into play after the borrower has closed on their mortgage.
 At that point, the lender may choose to sell the mortgage or the associated servicing right in the secondary mortgage market.

-The Major Players In The Secondary Mortgage Market
+Who Are The Major Participants In The Secondary Mortgage Market?

 Within the secondary mortgage market, there are several major players.
-Here’s what you need to know.
+Here are some of the major participants to know.

 Mortgage Originators